1000 Series: School & Community Relations

 1005.6 - Transporting Students in Private Vehicles

-Individuals transporting students for school purposes in private vehicles must have the permission of the superintendent [or designee] and meet all applicable requirements set by the district.
+Individuals transporting students for school purposes in private vehicles must have the permission of the superintendent and meet all applicable requirements set by the district.

 Private vehicles will be used only when:

-2. The vehicle is in good condition and meets all applicable safety requirements;
+1. The vehicle used to transport the student(s) is in good condition and meets all applicable safety requirements;

 3. Vehicles used for private transportation must have enough passenger restraints to accommodate the number of passengers being transported;